 Well, measuring video marketing ROI is quite vital for your overall video campaigns.

-Creating compelling videos with high-resolution is indeed back-breaking.
-After days of sweat, blood, and maybe tears, you finally have your stunning video – but it’s only a half the battle.
+Creating compelling videos with high resolution is indeed back-breaking.
+After days of sweat, blood, and maybe tears, you finally have your stunning video – but it’s only half the battle.
 The next thing you need to do is understand how well it performs.

 If you just constantly create videos every month without actually tracking its performance, then what’s the point?